 Now, my tastes have definitely evolved, and I LOVE curry and savory pumpkin recipes.

 Naturally, with this evolution, I knew I HAD to finally try my mom’s famous Curried Pumpkin Soup.
-Luckily, it’s rather easily veganized using some non-dairy cream and olive oil or vegan butter instead of dairy-based butter.
+Luckily, this particular soup was rather easily veganized using some non-dairy cream and olive oil or vegan butter instead of dairy-based butter.
 Voila!

 And now I totally get what everyone was raving about all those years ago.
 You were right, Mom.
-This soup really does rock!
+This pureed soup really does rock and it is totally my new favorite fall soup!

 Pumpkin Soup Ingredients